 Our foci in the WFDS-II were to explore the stability of the differentiation patterns revealed in the first phase of the study and investigate the consequences of differentiation on both generations, with particular interest in the experiences of mothers and their adult children when mothers faced health challenges.
 Using a combination of quantitative and qualitative data, Suitor, Pillemer, and Megan Gilligan (who joined the project in 2006), documented the high stability of mothers' relationships with their children across time, identified the characteristics of adult children and parent-child dyads that predicted which children would assume the caregiver role, and the salience of mothers' earlier preferences in these processes.
 Further, we uncovered the detrimental consequences of the violation of preferences regarding future caregivers on mothers' psychological well-being.
 Finally, we explored how perceptions of their parents' favoritism affected adult children's relational and psychological well-being, finding that adult children who perceived that their parents favored some siblings over others were more likely to report depressive symptoms, as well as less closeness and greater conflict with siblings.

-The findings from the study have resulted in the publication of more than 50 articles in scholarly journals and volumes, and have received wide attention in the media.
+The findings from the study have resulted in the publication of more than 60 articles in scholarly journals and volumes, and have received wide attention in the media.
 The study has been featured more than 400 times in media reports, including articles in the New York Times, the Boston Globe, the Washington Post, the Toronto Star, the AARP Magazine, and on National Public Radio.
-Links to recent media reports and scholarly publications can be found under the tabs on the WFDS web site labeled "WFDS Publications" and "WFDS in the News."
+Links to media reports and scholarly publications can be found under the tabs on the WFDS web site labeled "WFDS Publications" and "WFDS in the News."
 A 2016 Ted Talk based upon the Within-Family Differences Study has been viewed nearly 40,000 times.

 TED TALK about the study by Dr. Jill Suitor

 We wish to express our appreciation for the support we have received for the WFDS.
-From 2001-2014, the project was supported by a grant from the National Institute on Aging (RO1 AG18869-01; 2RO1 AG18869; 1R56AG062767-01).
+From 2001-2014 and in 2019-2020, the project has been supported by grants from the National Institute on Aging (RO1 AG18869-01; 2RO1 AG18869; 1R56AG062767-01).
 We also express appreciation to the Office of the Vice President for Research at Purdue University for support during the 2014-2015 academic year, and to the Office of the Executive Vice President for Research and the Office of the Provost at Purdue for funding the WFDEP Feasibility Study in 2017.
 Jill Suitor and Megan Gilligan also wish to acknowledge support from the Center on Aging and the Life Course at Purdue University.